 Roger Linn Design is a small business engaged in the design, manufacture and sales of high-tech products for musicians, based in Los Altos, California.
 Our current products include the LinnStrument Expressive MIDI Performance Controller, Tempest Analog Drum Machine and AdrenaLinn III Guitar Processor.

-The company consists only of Roger himself, working at his home office in Los Altos, California, with manufacturing, inventory and shipping done by Leemah Electronics of Brisbane, California, and with the occasional help of engineer friends like Darius Mostowfi (who designed the LinnStrument circuit board layouts) and Tim Thompson (who helped with the LinnStrument software).
+The company consists only of Roger himself, working at his home office in Los Altos, California, with manufacturing, inventory and shipping done by Leemah Electronics of Brisbane, California, and with the occasional help of engineer friends Geert Bevin (who wrote the LinnStrument software), Darius Mostowfi (who designed the LinnStrument circuit board layouts) and Tim Thompson (who helped with the LinnStrument software).

 Roger Linn is a designer of electronic music products, best known for his invention of the LM-1 Drum Computer, the first programmable, sampled-sound drum machine in 1979.
 Manufactured by his company Linn Electronics, the LM-1 and its successors the LinnDrum and Linn9000 provided the drums for countless hit records during the 1980s by artists including Prince, Madonna, Michael Jackson, Tina Turner, Peter Gabriel, Elton John, Rod Stewart, Devo and Bruce Hornsby, and are considered a major influence on the music of the era.